 Salvo firing from a submerged position was made in accordance with the plan of combat training.
 The parameters trajectory of two ICBM “Bulava” worked normally.
 As confirmed by objective monitoring, the missile warheads successfully arrived at the Kura test site in Kamchatka.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

+However, some source claim that the test launch was a failure with one missile self-destructing during its boost phase and the other missing its targets.
 The Bulava submarine-launched ballistic missile, a variant of the land-based Topol-M SS-27, is one of the most expensive Russian weapons programs and intended to be the cornerstone of the sea-based component of Russia’s nuclear triad.

 Since 2004, the missile has been tested 24 times with varying degrees of success.
 (The last four tests, conducted in the period of September 2014 to November 2015, were all successful.)